 Finland is often combined with other Nordic countries in a multi-country itinerary, thus we are mainly competing with the other Nordic countries for overnight stays.
 Russia is also commonly combined with the Nordics.
 In the winter season we have the advantage as Finland is during winter considered more as single-country destination, and other Nordic countries are less popular in the winter.
 During winter we compete with Iceland and Canada for visitors.
 In terms of our offering, Switzerland can be considered as another year-round competitor with similar travel motivations.

 The pandemic has not yet influenced our position, but we expect that Finland and the Nordics will gain more popularity in the post-Corona era as we are considered more safer countries to travel to, along with the changing trends.

 What consumers look from Finland in the post-corona era is clean air and nature, unique activities, and once-in-a-lifetime experiences (auroras, white nights).
 The best way to serve the travelers is by providing clear and detailed information about services and arrangements, preferably having it available in Korean language.

-Accessibility update: Finnair is expected to open new direct flight route between Korea's 2nd biggest city Busan and Helsinki during Q4/2021.
-Depending on the corona situation it may be delayed to Q1 of 2022.
+Accessibility update: Finnair is expected to open new direct flight route between Korea's 2nd biggest city Busan and Helsinki during Summer 2022, as long as the corona situation allows.
 Flights with a transfer remain unlikely option until corona situation improves globally.

 Most relevant USPs for South Korean market are: Healthy & Safe travel, reconnect with the nature, and find your happiness.
 For the healthy & safe travel, we have a clear advantage in the market due to our country image in consumers' minds.
 Our nature and happiness are strong points for marketing, but need more work to raise consumer awareness in how that can be felt and experienced through travel.

 Our natural phenomenons of auroras and white nights are another very strong selling points, especially for the winter season auroras are the most important selling point.